c2mon/c2mon/docs/docs/user-guide/server/rule-engine.md

 ---
 layout:   post
 title:    Rule Engine
-Summary:  An introduction to the C2MON RuleTag grammar.
+summary:  An introduction to the C2MON RuleTag grammar.
 ---

 C2MON provides a simple Domain Specific Language (DSL) that allows expressing complex rules on top of the acquired data.